 Don’t let anyone tell you there is nothing you can do with an English degree.
 The coursework is wonderfully interdisciplinary and applicable to life — your life.
 It will challenge you and enlighten you.
 The professors here are engaging and will make time for you.
 Study English here; it is worth it.

-Classes for English - creative writing emphasis majors may include:
+What classes do English - creative writing emphasis majors take?

-Learn more about the English - creative writing major in the UWEC course catalog.
+Learn more about the English - creative writing emphasis major in the UWEC course catalog.

-Learn more about the Engish - creative writing minor in the UWEC course catalog.
+Learn more about the English - creative writing minor in the UWEC course catalog.